Create a Managed Kubernetes cluster on a cloud server

 -

-Select a location where all worker nodes in the group will be located.
-You cannot change the location after creating the cluster.
+Select a location where all working nodes in the group will be located.
+After the cluster is created, the location cannot be changed.

 -

-Configure the worker node configuration in the group:
+Configure the worker node settings in the group:

 3.1.
-Click Select configuration and choose the worker node configuration in the group:
+Click Select configuration and choose the configuration of the working nodes in the group:

 - custom — any resource ratio can be specified;

-- or fixed with GPU — prebuilt node configurations with GPUs and a specified resource ratio.
+- or fixed with GPU — ready-made node configurations with graphics processors and a predefined resource ratio.

-If standard configurations do not suit your needs, you can add a node group with a fixed cloud server configuration via the Managed Kubernetes API or Terraform after creating the cluster.
+If standard configurations do not suit your needs, after the cluster is created, you can add a node group with a fixed cloud server configuration via the Managed Kubernetes API or Terraform.

 3.2.
 If you have selected a custom configuration, specify the number of vCPUs, RAM, and select a boot disk.
 Specify the disk size.

 3.3.
-If you have selected a fixed configuration with GPU, choose a prebuilt node configuration with GPUs, a boot disk, and specify the disk size.
+If you have selected a fixed configuration with GPU, choose a ready-made configuration of nodes with graphics processors, a boot disk, and specify the disk size.
 To install GPU drivers yourself, turn off the GPU drivers toggle.
-By default, the GPU drivers toggle is turned on, and the cluster uses pre-installed drivers.
+By default, the GPU drivers toggle is turned on, and preinstalled drivers are used in the cluster.

 3.4.
 Click Save.